 1. Reference Form

-The syntax of Aggregate function with Reference Form is
+The syntax of the Aggregate function with Reference Form is

 Function_num: You can specify any number between 1 to 13.
 Each number represents a function.
 The list of this of the function number along with the name as explained in the image below.
 This argument is compulsory.

 Options: This argument specifies which value to be ignored in the evaluation.
-There is a specific number assigned to each values that are to be ignored.
-The image below explains you the options available.
+There is a specific number assigned to each value that is to be ignored.
+The image below explains the options available.

 Ref1: This argument is also compulsorily required while entering the formula.
-This arguments specifies for which range you want to use the Aggregate function.
+This argument specifies for which range you want to use the Aggregate function.

 2. Array Form

-The syntax of Aggregate function with Array Form is:
+The syntax of Aggregate function with the Array Form is:

 Function_num: You can specify any number between 14 to 19.
 Each number represents a function.
 The list of this function number along with the name is explained in the image below.
 This argument is compulsory.

 Options: This argument specifies which value is to be ignored in the evaluation.
-There is a specific number assigned to each values that are to be ignored.
-The image below explains you with the various options available.
+There is a specific number assigned to each value that is to be ignored.
+The image below explains to you the various options available.

 Array: This argument too is compulsory.
-It works like a reference to a range of cells for which you want to use the aggregate function.
+It works as a reference to a range of cells for which you want to use the aggregate function.